nanobox-io/nanobox-docs/source/local-dev/local-config/nanoignore.html.md

 ### Version Control Histories
 Version control projects such as Git, SVN, Mercurial, etc., all store version histories within your project directory.
 These can often be very large and are not needed in your build package.

-### Library, Vendor, & Package Directories
-Dependency managers run during your apps build process, so its good to ignore the directories where dependencies are stored.
-These directories are replaced with your cached libraries in the build process, but ignoring their local contents will decrease your build time.

 ### Application Logs/Caches in the Filesystem
-When working in a [local dev environment](http://localhost:4567/local-dev/dev-sim/#nanobox-dev), it's possible for your app to write things such as logs and/or caches to your local filesystem.
+When working in a local dev environment, it's possible for your app to write things such as logs and/or caches to your local filesystem.
 To keep your build small, we recommend ignoring those files/directories.

 ### Network Directories
 If your app includes [network directories](/app-config/network-storage/#configuring-network-storage), we highly recommend adding those same directories to your `.nanoignore`.
 The contents of these directories are replaced by network mounts when deployed your production app.
 Anything contained in these directories doesn't need to be included in the build.